thecosignstudio/process/_chapters/04-chapter-natalia.md

 **In this section, you will learn:**
 - When to test wireframes or designs.
 - What tests to use in specific situations.
-- Tips for testing designs.uuhiuhu
+- Tips for testing designs
 - Questions most frequently asked by clients.cc

 From Oxford English Dictionary: